Preparedness Plan Sections

 Employees and visitors are encouraged to wash their hands frequently and thoroughly, and will be provided with places to wash hands or to access hand sanitizer of alcohol-based hand towelettes containing at least 60 percent alcohol.
 Signs regarding proper hand washing methods will be posted in all restrooms.
 Employees and visitors are also encouraged to cover their coughs and sneezes with tissue or use the inside of their elbows.

 Sick Leave Policies

-Remote work will be considered for all employees whose job duties can be done successfully and efficiently while telecommuting.
-Remote work is not guaranteed.
+Remote work will be required for all employees except those whose job duties require them to report in-person.
 All remote work must be coordinated and authorized by Elected Officials and Department Heads, and be conducted in accordance with the County’s Temporary Telecommuting Policy.
 Click here for this policy